- See Key Performance Indicators »

 Target #2: No days when air is unhealthy for sensitive groups.

 DEC has been collecting ambient air data in most major communities around the state for over 25 years.
 Air monitoring is performed to ensure compliance with the National Ambient Air Quality Standards designed to protect public health.
 The U.S. EPA sets health based standards for particulate matter and gaseous pollutants.
 In the state, the pollutants of concern are carbon monoxide, fine particulate matter, and coarse particulate matter.
 Violations of the standards occur when the concentration of air pollution rises above the limit either through natural events or through emissions from man-made sources.
 Natural pollution includes smoke from wild fires (fine particulate matter called PM2.5), ash from volcanic eruption, or windblown dust from gravel bars and other exposed gravel surfaces (coarse particulate matter called PM10).
-Man-made pollution is produced by exhaust from combustion processes, such as diesel and gas vehicle emissions and emissions from home heating systems like wood stoves.
-Since 2000 no violations of the Carbon Monoxide (CO) standards have been recorded.
+Man-made fine particulate PM2.5 pollution is produced by exhaust from combustion processes, such as diesel and gas vehicle emissions and emissions from home heating systems like wood stoves.
+Man-made coarse particulate (PM10) pollution is produced by road sanding materials that are entrained during wind road sweeping or thaw and freeze cycles in winter.
+Since 2000, no violations of the carbon monoxide (CO) standards have been recorded.

-The chart shows the number of days the air quality was unhealthy for sensitive groups, including children, the elderly, and people with heart or lung disease.
-The decrease in 2011 is mainly due to the lack of wintertime temperature inversions in Fairbanks, which in previous years trapped pollution close to the ground.
-In 2012 all man-made exceedances were recorded during the winter and 25 of the 26 events were recorded in Fairbanks.
-All 2012 natural exceedance events were due to windblown dust in the Matanuska Susitna Valley.
+The chart shows the number of days the air quality was unhealthy for sensitive groups including children, the elderly, and people with heart or lung disease.
+The decrease in 2011 was due primarily to the absence of wintertime temperature inversions in Fairbanks, which in other years traps pollution close to the ground.
+In 2013, all man-made exceedances were recorded during the winter and 22 of the 24 events were recorded in Fairbanks.
+The 2013 natural exceedance event was due to smoke from wild land fires in the interior of Alaska.

 The State is working with the Fairbanks North Star Borough to evaluate the extent of the pollution problem and to tailor control strategies for elimination of the fine particulate problem within the Fairbanks bowl.
 More information about DEC’s air monitoring projects throughout the state can be found at http://www.dec.state.ak.us/air/am/index.htm.